-Deterioration of Steel in concrete
+Deterioration of Steel in Concrete

-Steel embedded in concrete is protected by forming stable corrosion products which stop further corrosion (also referred to as passive films of passivity) due to the high pH of cement pore water and added benefit of barrier protection to the general environment provided by the cover concrete.
+Steel embedded in concrete is protected by forming stable corrosion products which stop further corrosion (also referred to as passive films of passivity) due to the high pH of cement pore water and the added benefit of barrier protection to the general environment provided by the cover concrete.

-Chlorides from external environments like de-icing and marine salts can penetrate into concrete and breakdown the stable corrosion products allowing the steel to corrode
+Chlorides from external environments like de-icing and marine salts can penetrate into concrete and break down the stable corrosion products allowing the steel to corrode.

-Carbonation of the concrete is a reaction of carbon dioxide from the atmosphere with the calcium hydroxide in the concrete which caused corrosion to occur due to a reduce pH of the concrete pore water surrounding the embedded steel.
+Carbonation of the concrete is a reaction of carbon dioxide from the atmosphere with the calcium hydroxide in the concrete which caused corrosion to occur due to a reduced pH of the concrete pore water surrounding the embedded steel.